Kibbe Body Logo

 Frequently Asked Questions

-The Kibbe body type system is a style approach by David Kibbe that classifies 13 types based on both physical traits and 'vibe.'
+The Kibbe body type system is a style approach by David Kibbe that originally classified 13 types based on both physical traits and 'vibe.'
 It helps people find clothing that harmonizes with their natural lines, making it easier to dress in styles that feel just right.
+Note that the system now contains 10 types as the pure types (Natural, Classic, and Gamine) have been deprecated.

 Finding your Kibbe type involves analyzing your bone structure, body shape, and essence, focusing on your yin (soft/rounded) and yang (sharp/angular) traits.
 You can find your Kibbe body type by using our Kibbe Body app, which leverages AI to analyze your unique Kibbe type, and gives you accurate insights and guidance.
 Additionally, there are Reddit groups like r/kibbe_typeme where you can post photos of yourself for feedback.